Coiot/cbr-main/src/albums/S4/episode1.md

 - scene_number: 32
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode1-scene32.jpeg
-  narration: "<p>In the eastern Caribbean we have Tiano led by Agüeybaná II.
-The Tiano come into the competition as the strongest island civ in the region since the Buccaneers.
-That is admittedly a low bar given the performances from others since then, so you’ll have to believe me when I state that Tiano will be a threat for all civs who settle along the coasts.   </p>"
+  narration: "<p>In the eastern Caribbean we have Taíno led by Agüeybaná II.
+The Taíno come into the competition as the strongest island civ in the region since the Buccaneers.
+That is admittedly a low bar given the performances from others since then, so you’ll have to believe me when I state that Taíno will be a threat for all civs who settle along the coasts.   </p>"
 - scene_number: 33
   scene_title: ""
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season4-episode1-scene33.jpeg